Hi everyone. This is Tommo & Megsy.

 Megsy is a former travel agent, so knows the travel industry from an insider perspective.

-We have setup multiple blogs in the last 3 years.
+We have setup multiple blogs since 2013.
 Carefully studied many techniques for making money online and are now earning enough to sustain our travel freedom lifestyle.

 We are not making 6 figures yet, but we’ll be working at it until we do.
 Follow our journey on the way up and learn from our mistakes and successes.